addr2data/RESTfulAPIsPython/sessions/session_01/README.rst

 ****

-Attendee Activity (requests, basic auth and exception handling)
+Attendee Activity (requests, basicAuth and exception handling)
 ---------------------------------------------------------------

 - Add code to the **elif args['each_disk']:** section to output the **response body(json)** for each disk.